rolling-scopes-school/tasks/react/modules/tasks/class-components.md

 5. **Use class components to get access to lifecycle events or state.
 Using hooks is forbidden at this stage.
 Patience, it won't last long.**

+6. You can use CSS frameworks (e.g. Tailwind CSS).

 ## Points

 ### Student can get 100 points: